 Introduction: Transcription of the DNA virus genome (except for poxviruses) occurs in the nucleus.
 Many DNA viruses establish persistent infections.
 DNA viruses use the cellular RNA polymerase to produce mRNA.…

 See CDC Introduction: Cryptococcus neoformans is a fungus that lives in the environment throughout the world.
-People can become infected with C. neoformans after breathing in the microscopic fungus, although most people who are…
+C. neoformans is an encapsulated yeast fungus found globally in soil and avian excrement.
+Infectious propagules…

 See also mycology Introduction: Fungi are nonmotile eukaryotes.
 They secrete exoenzymes into the environment, then absorb the digested nutrients.
 Most are saprophytes that decompose dead organic matter, but some are…